 Tool 2: Technical Indicators

 One of the best tools for use in trade is technical indicators.
 The principle of using technical indicators is that historical price behaviour under certain market conditions can be used to determine future price behaviour.
-The technical indicators proved to be sufficiently accurate and are used to prepare deals and maximize profits.
+The technical indicators proved to be sufficiently accurate and are used to prepare trades and maximize profits.

 Most of the technical indicators are directly on the chart or at the bottom of the chart.
 The indicators most commonly used are the Relative Strength Index (RSI), Moving Average Convergence/Divergence (MACD), Commodity Channel Index (CCI), and Moving Average (MA).